SrijanCherupally/rocketPredictor/README.md

 ## How predictions work

-### Basic prediction
+### Basic prediction (altitude)

-The basic prediction compares rocket weight with peak altitude from previous flights.
+The basic altitude prediction compares rocket weight with peak altitude from previous flights.
+It uses a simple linear regression model.
 At least three flights are needed before it can make a prediction.

-### Weather-aware prediction
+### Weather-aware prediction (altitude)

-The weather-aware prediction also considers wind, air pressure, and humidity.
+The weather-aware altitude prediction also considers wind, air pressure, humidity, and temperature.
+It uses an adjusted regression model for improved accuracy.
 It needs at least seven flights before it becomes available.

-Temperature is recorded and shown in the flight log, but it is not yet included in the weather-aware calculation.
+### Descent time prediction

+The descent time prediction estimates how long a parachute descent will take based on rocket mass, apogee altitude, parachute size, and weather conditions.
+It uses a normalized linear regression model trained on flight data.
+The prediction equation displays the standardized coefficients and variable scales for transparency.

 ## Useful commands